qingqingqingli/ft_services/README.md

 ```

 > Step 2: Install Docker, VirtualBox & FileZilla Client
-- The steps needed depend on the OS, and are therefore skipped here.
+- The required steps are dependant on the OS, and are therefore skipped here.

 > Step 3: Start a Minikube instace